Politics of Michigan: 2020 election

 While Michigan remained competitive in 2020, Democratic nominee Joe Biden's strength with traditional Democratic constituencies such as Black voters (93% to Trump's 6%) and organized labor (56% to Trump's 42%) and increased voter turnout in Detroit and its wealthy suburbs helped tip the state in his favor.

-Ballot Initiatives
+Ballot initiatives

 Michigan approved plans to expand Medicaid coverage in 2014 to adults with incomes up to 133% of the federal poverty level (approximately $15,500 for a single adult in 2014).

 In 2018, the state electorate passed proposals to create an independent redistricting commission, and to legalize the recreational use of marijuana.

 In 2020, voters approved two ballot measures, one to increase the limit of money from sales of gas and oil from state-owned land that can benefit state parks, and another to require a warrant for search or seizure of electronic data and communications.

+In 2022, voters considered three ballot proposals.
+Proposal 22-1 would require annual public financial disclosure reports from legislators and other state officials.
+It would also limit state legislators to a total term of 12 years, in any combination between the house and senate.
+Proposal 22-2 would add provisions to the constitution about conducting elections, including measures to recognize the right to vote without harassment and to require nine days of early voting and state-funded absentee-ballot drop boxes, among others.
+Proposal 22-3 would establish a new individual right to reproductive freedom, including the right to make all decisions about pregnancy and abortion.
+It also would forbid prosecution of any individual exercising that right.
+All three ballot proposals passed with significant support.

-Michigan's Federal Representation
+Federal representation

-Following each decennial census, the Michigan Redistricting Commission forms to realign the districts.
-Michigan currently has 13 House districts In the 118th Congress, 7 of New Jersey's seats are held by Democrats and 6 are held by Republicans.
-There are as follows:
+Following each decennial census, the Michigan Redistricting Commission forms to redraw the districts.
+Michigan currently has 13 House districts.
+In the 119th Congress, seven of Michigan's seats are held by Republicans and six are held by Democrats: